ZJONSSON/instinct.js/README.md

 * Whenever there is high likelihood of particular information required shortly at some point, the easiest way is to execute an empty user function, with expected requirements as arguments and no callback.
 The logic will appear to have an instinct.js for what might happen next.

-* If you want `A` executed before `B`, regardless of the results, simply include `A` as one of the function arguments to `B`, i.e. ```logic.B = function(A,Z,cb) { cb(..do something with Z...)}```
+* If you want `A` executed before `B`, regardless of the results, simply include `A` as one of the function arguments to `B`, i.e. ```logic.B = function(A,Z,callback) { callback(..do something with Z...)}```

 * instinct.js does not handle multiple asynchronous requests for of a single fact (such as an an array that depends on result of multiple request).
-Separate counter within a logic function should be used (executing cb when outstanding requests zero) or (better yet) use queue.js to control the sub-logic.
+Separate counter within a logic function should be used (executing `callback` when outstanding requests zero) or (better yet) use queue.js to control the sub-logic.

 *  This README file is now about 6 times larger than the minified library itself.
-My instinct tells me I should stop.
+My `instinct` tells me I should stop, as most of the facts should be resolved.